cromelex/pages-garden/content/technology/self-hosting/HTTPS with Caddy.md

 ```

 If you have multiple services running, you might want to use a wildcard entry instead.
 It looks a bit more complex but it only requires a single certificate to cover all your subdomains.

+> [!note] Wildcards by default since [Caddy v2.10.0](https://github.com/caddyserver/caddy/releases/tag/v2.10.0)
+> Previously, Caddy would obtain individual certificates for every domain in your config literally; now wildcards, if present, will be utilised for subdomains, rather than obtaining individual certificates.
+> This means that if you were to list each subdomain as a separate entry, Caddy would still fetch a single wildcard server to cover them all.
+> All of this code and examples are still valid.

 ```
 *.example.com {